jerseycheese/BootHillGM/Docs/UserStories.md

 ## MVP Features

 ### Character Creation
-- As a player, I want to view my character's attributes (Strength, Agility, Intelligence) so that I understand my character's capabilities.
-  **Test Plan:**
-  - Confirm that all required attributes are displayed
-  - Verify that attribute values are within expected ranges
-  - Check that changes to attributes are reflected in the display **Status:** Partially implemented.
-Character attributes are defined in the data model, but the display needs to be completed.

 - [ ] As a player, I want to see my character's essential skills (Shooting, Riding, Brawling) so that I know my character's specialties.
   **Test Plan:**
   - Ensure all essential skills are listed
   - Verify that skill values are calculated correctly based on character attributes
   - Check that skill updates are reflected immediately in the display **Status:** Partially implemented.
 Skills are defined in the data model, but display and calculation need completion.

-- [ ] As a player, I want to generate a character name using AI so that it fits the Western theme.
-  **Test Plan:**
-  - Verify that the AI generates names appropriate to the Western setting
-  - Ensure the user can regenerate names if desired
-  - Check that the chosen name is correctly associated with the character **Status:** Not yet implemented.

 - [ ] As a player, I want to receive a simple background for my character so that I have a starting point for roleplaying.
   **Test Plan:**